DoritosLover1/PasswordHolder/README.md

 4. ▶️ Run `main_page.java` to launch the application.

 ## 🎯 Usage
+1. 📑 Select a text file or application, gonna create it for you named as "password.txt"
-1. ✏️ Enter an email/phone number and password in the respective fields.
+2. ✏️ Enter an email/phone number and password in the respective fields.
-2. 💾 Click the **Save** button to add the entry to the table.
+3. 💾 Click the **Add** button to add the entry to the table.
-3. 🗑️ Select an entry in the table and click **Remove** to delete it.
+4. 🗑️ Select an entry in the table and click **Remove** to delete it.
-4. 🌙 Click the **Dark Mode** toggle to switch themes.
+5. 🌙 Click the **Dark Mode** toggle to switch themes.
+6. 🔒 When you are going to **Save**, you must to **note** your secret key anywhere.
+7. ‼️ If you did not press **Save** and then closed the application, that would save but not encrypt.

 ## 📂 Code Structure
 - 📜 **`main_page.java`**: Implements the main UI logic and event handling.